Robert Livingston Johnson: Business career

 After the war, he partnered with Henry Luce, Briton Hadden, and another Yale classmate to form Time, Inc. He served as vice president and advertising director for the upstart company.
 He took time off from the company to serve as relief administrator For Pennsylvania during the depression.
 He was later elected president of the National Civil Service Reform League.
 He left Time in 1938 to form his own management consultant and market analysis firm.

 Temple University

 Johnson was recruited for his business skills to become president of the university in 1941.
 When some of the faculty objected because he did not have a formal degree, Yale gave him credit for military service and granted him a bachelor's degree.
-While hewas president of the university, enrollment doubled, and he was effective at raising funds for expansion.
+While he was president of the university, enrollment doubled, and he was effective at raising funds for expansion.
 He was granted two leaves of absence by the Temple Board of Trustees to assist with political campaigns and serve in the federal government.
 In 1952, he was initiated into the Kappa chapter of Sigma Pi fraternity.

 He retired as president in 1959 and was given the new title of chancellor.

 Johnson Hall, which was built on campus in 1962, was named for him.